ubirch/ubirch-web-ui/README.md

 ## Preparation for Different Tenants

+If you need to create the ubirch 2.0 central login realm, see at the end of this ReadMe.

 ### Keycloak configuration

 For each tenant we have to create a new tenant realm in the keycloak and connect it with the ubirch-2.0 centralised login realm (for single sign on).

-A script in the keycloak/realm-templates folder can create the import files for that.
+A script in the root folder can create the import files for that.
 Call create-new-tenant-realm4import.sh with the following parameters:

 1. the name of the tenant realm